leske42/CPP09/README.md

   <b>Inserting according to Jacobstahl sequence (approach 3)</b>.<br> Third element to insert has a search field of 3 (2 comparisons).
 </div>

+# Tester

+We now have a tester for automated testing, which was contributed by Ismayil.
+It's a shell script which you can find in the `resources` folder.
+In order to use it, you need to compile your executable, and move it in the same folder where you have the tester.
+Then launch the tester with `./test.sh` and it will prompt you for configuration.

+The tester tests for two things: if your executable sorts correctly (according to your output), and if your number of comparisons are below the required limit (for an input size up to 250).
+In order for it to work, you need to make sure that you print your number of comparisons in your output (for example, I need to `make count` for that).
+We have decided to make it put occasional duplicates in the input, therefore if your executable does not support that, it will not work correctly for you (but please check my reasoning above why I disagree with this approach).

+It's a very impressive tester and it can be a lot of help, but I would still recommend you to do your manual tests in addition to it.
+Relying on a tester can sometimes make one *too* comfortable.
+For instance, this tester tests if you output the right amount of comparisons, but does not test if you have counted those comparisons right (and will not cry for a suspiciously low amount either).
+Therefore I recommend against using it during evaluations.
+Checking the code itself and discussing the implementation should be the most important part anyway.
+But it can be a very useful tool for regression tests (checking if fixing the sort for a certain input or refactoring some part of the code might have ruined the functionality for others).